 In the past four years, there has been an increase in SSI and Social Security cases involving errors in payments based on older individuals working to supplement SSI/Social Security benefits.
 As housing costs continue to rise, older adults are having to work, often despite having disabilities, in order to maintain housing and other basic needs.
-Because SSI benefits are reduced by other income, but the earnings are either reported too late or are not taken into account timely, SSA will reduce benefits retroactively and ask recipients to repay benefits.
-Social Security disability and some retirement benefits are also reduced if earnings are too high.
+In other cases, older adults are forced to move in with their adult children because their income is too low to pay rent, leading to "in-kind support" income deductions from their already limited SSI benefits.
+Legal Aid has also recently seen an uptick in cases involving Medicare premium affordability or trusts.